PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 ### Refactor

-Nothing to refactor here, but `panic!` macro in `search` method is not a good idea.
-But, should we fix this right now?
+Nothing to refactor here, but the `panic!` macro in the `search` method isn't ideal.
+Should we fix this now?
 No!
-It just means we don't have enough specification written in tests to handle that kind of situation.
-So let's fix the specification for that situation, and add a test for that.
+It means we lack test specifications for that situation.
+Let's write specifications for that scenario by adding a test.

 ## The Second Requirement: Dictionary Search with Non-existing Entry

-The basic search was very easy to implement, but what will happen if we supply a word that's not in our dictionary?
-We actually panic the application.
-Obviously, this is not a good idea, and we should return an error instead.
+Basic search was straightforward, but what happens when we supply a word that's not in our dictionary?
+Currently, we panic the application.
+This is clearly not ideal - we should return an error instead.

 ### Write the Test First

-Let's write a test (and actually modify the previous one)!
+Let's write a test (and modify the previous one):

 ```rust
 #[cfg(test)]